Anísio Abraão David: Fixing the 2007 Carnival

-Anísio and other bicheiros Antonio Petrus Kalil, or Turcão, and Capitão Guimarães were among 24 people arrested on April 12, 2007, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
+Anísio and other bicheiros Antonio Petrus Kalil, or Turcão, and Capitão Guimarães were among 25 people arrested on April 12, 2007, during Operation Hurricane, for alleged involvement with illegal numbers games, bingo parlors and the distribution of slot machines.
 Raids by the Federal Police have uncovered big payoffs to judges, police officers, prosecutors and lawyers from the bosses who run the game.
 Mounds of documents have been seized and US$6 million in cash has been confiscated.

 One of the charges was that bicheiros fixed the results of Rio de Janeiro's 2007 carnival parade.
 Press reports suggest that Anísio, the president of Beija-Flor that won the competition, used bribes and a hitman to buy and intimidate members of the carnival jury.
+According to a Federal Police report some of the judges may have been bribed or pressured into favouring Beija-Flor.
+A gunman working for Beija-Flor's president of honour, Anísio, allegedly threatened some of the judges.
 According to extracts from a federal police report "some individuals who worked as carnival jurors and refused to accept benefits from Anisio were threatened or had their relatives threatened with death if the Beija-Flor school did not win the 2007 carnival".

 New arrest and conviction

 He was released while appealing for a habeas corpus, but arrested again on January 11, 2012, for driving while accompanied by an armed security gang.
 Police were also investigating him for money-laundering.
 His detention followed a previous failed attempt in which a police helicopter swooped on his penthouse in Copacabana while he was out.

-On March 13, 2012, he was sentenced to 48 years in prison and a fine of BRL 11 million (about USD 6 million) for formation of armed gangs, money laundering, smuggling and corruption, together with other bicho bosses Capitão Guimarães and Antônio Petrus Kalil.
+On 12 March 2012, he was sentenced to 48 years in prison and a fine of BRL 11 million (about USD 6 million) for formation of armed gangs, money laundering, smuggling and corruption, together with other bicho bosses Capitão Guimarães and Antônio Petrus Kalil.
+Anísio was again arrested.
 The sentence was annulled by the Supreme Federal Court, but in December 2012 Anísio, Capitão Guimarães, Kalil and 19 others were again convicted by the Criminal Court in Rio de Janeiro.
 Anísio was sentenced to 47 years and 9 months for conspiracy and corruption.
 The judge's sentence said that the bicheiros' criminal organisation had "an intense connection with the state, through the bribing of public officials, including in the police and the judiciary, and even with the political system, through the financing of political campaigns."